SchulzLab/Aeron/README.md

 ## Running

 ### Overview
 Aeron, currently consists of 3 steps: Graph building, Quantification, Fusion-gene detection.
-Which need to be done in this order.

 1. **Graph building** - A transcriptome graph collection is created using known transcripts as anntotation, which is saved as an index (gfa file).
 In this collection each graph describes the exons of each annotated gene and contains the path information of transcript of that gene  For any given dataset this index can be used to run step 2.
 2. **Quantification** - Using a set of long reads, Aeron aligns those reads against the graph index.
 Then the alignments are processed and reads are assigned to transcripts based on alignment statistics.
 The output of this step are the read counts per transcript and files necessary for step 3.